-You Can Help Strays Survive “Coldest Winter In A Generation” With This DIY Cat ShelterJ.
-Swanson
+Help Strays Survive Cold Weather With This Easy DIY Cat Shelter

-If there’s a large feral colony in your neighborhood, just use a larger cooler/tub to keep everyone warm.
+Place the tub in an alley, near a dumpster, or wherever community cats gather.
+If there’s a large feral colony in your neighborhood, consider using a larger cooler/tub to keep everyone warm.

 Step 5: Repeat!